agraef/midizap/README.md

 D2 PB[8191]  # bend up
 ~~~

+Rules similar to the ones above may be useful if your MIDI keyboard doesn't have a hold pedal or pitch bend wheel, as they let you set aside some keys to emulate those functions.

 Let's now have a look at data mode.
-There are two additional suffixes `=` and `~` for data translations which are most useful with pure MIDI translations, which is why we deferred their discussion until now.
-If the increment and decrement sequences for a given translation are the same, the `=` suffix can be used to indicate that this sequence should be output for *both* increments and decrements.
+There are two additional flags `=` and `~` for data translations which are most useful with MIDI translations, which is why we deferred their discussion until now.
+In pure MIDI translations not involving any key or mouse output, the increment and decrement sequences are usually identical, in which case the `=` suffix can be used to indicate that the output is to be used for *both* increments and decrements.
 For instance, to map the modulation wheel (`CC1`) to the volume controller (`CC7`):

 ~~~
 CC1= CC7
 ~~~

-Which is exactly the same as the two translations:
+Which is more convenient to write, but is really just a shorthand for the two separate translations:

 ~~~
 CC1+ CC7